Adult Inpatient Services / Inpatient Services Unit

 The fellow plays a central role within the psychology service on the unit, which is overseen by a variety of faculty members based at CMHC and also includes two part-time doctoral fellows.

 The psychological assessment experience for AIS fellows involves routinely conducting a number of brief assessments to assess the presence and severity of symptoms or change in symptoms over time.
 In addition to a clinical interview and record review, the psychology fellow typically will use standardized symptom measures.
 Fellows will also conduct at least two comprehensive assessments in positive behavioral support planning, which includes development of the plan and following up in plan implementation.
+The positive behavioral support planning includes weekly behavioral rounds and follow-up supports for the teams and individuals involved.
+It also may include extra training that must be provided for the teams, staff, and person in recovery.

 The Adult Inpatient Unit placement offers a rich, diverse experience.
 As the program focuses on serving individuals with serious mental illness, fellows have the opportunity to learn, from a social justice perspective, about the unique needs and challenges that individuals with these illnesses face in our society.
 The clients being served also represent the richness of the New Haven community with diversity that may include: race, ethnicity, culture, gender, gender identity, sexual orientation, socio-economic status, geography, country of origin, and disability status.
-There is also a rich diversity among the staff on the inpatient unit, as well as interdisciplinary students who, in addition to psychology, come from the disciplines of social work, rehabilitation, psychiatry, and nursing.
+There is also a rich diversity among the staff on the inpatient unit, as well as interdisciplinary students who, in addition to psychology, come from the disciplines of social work, rehabilitation, psychiatry, pharmacy, theology, and nursing.
 The interdisciplinary environment creates a very rich systemic training experience with exposure to diverse perspectives and a variety of theoretical or intervention approaches.

 The fellow’s scholarly activity on the AIS will be connected to the Behavioral Intervention Service.
 The Behavioral Service implements Positive Behavioral Supports on the inpatient units and some outpatient teams and they are also engaged in evaluating the outcomes of the service and the utility of PBS itself.
 Many projects that have been completed relate to implementation of PBS as a foundation for working with adults with SMI from a recovery and trauma-informed foundation, provision of PBS with individuals with personality concerns in order to reduce behaviors of concern and build lives of meaning, and working with and developing a specific model of PBS to more widely share with other programs in service to adults with SMI.
 This clinical consultation service offers a great opportunity for experience with cutting-edge technology in the support of those with SMI and also serves as a fantastic mechanism for advancing the literature base in the area of PBS for adults with SMI.